 I'm Jesse Storimer.

-For the past 4 years I've been solving hard problems at Shopify, one of the largest, busiest Ruby on Rails sites on the web.
+Previously I solved hard problems at Shopify, one of the largest, busiest Ruby on Rails sites on the web.

 And, yes, I'm working on my Unix beard.